 Look out for our newsletters in your inbox soon.

 Key West is a vacation like no other.
 In fact, it’s probably the closest thing you’ll get to taking an island vacation without leaving the mainland.
-The town is full of palm trees, brightly colored buildings and lively music, especially on the popular Duval Street, where you can enjoy a tropical drink at one of the many quaint bars and hot spots (including the state’s oldest bar).
-But, you won’t want to spend all your time inside here, because the crystal blue waters will be calling you to go snorkeling, scuba diving, swimming and sailing.
+The attraction-filled town is dotted with palm trees, brightly colored buildings, and lively music, especially on the popular Duval Street, where you can enjoy a tropical drink at one of the many quaint bars and hot spots (including the state’s oldest bar).
+But, you won’t want to spend all your time inside here, because the crystal blue waters will be calling you to go snorkeling, scuba diving, swimming, and sailing.
 The city is also where Ernest Hemingway made his home, which is open to the public for tours.
-And of course, while you’re in the city, you’ll definitely want to snap a selfie standing at the Southernmost point in the Continental United States!
+And of course, while you’re in the city, you’ll definitely want to snap a selfie standing at the Southernmost Point in the Continental United States!

 Located along the Gulf Coast, the city of Tampa is one of the most diverse vacation destinations in the state.
 Besides the obvious reason, the beautiful beaches, Tampa is a great family vacation destination because of the long list of things there is to do and see.
 There’s the Florida Aquarium, ZooTampa, the Busch Gardens theme park, and the Glazer Children’s Museum for kids to enjoy.
 Plus, craft breweries, world-class spas, and championship-level golf courses for the adults to enjoy.
 And if you’re an outdoor enthusiast, there are plenty of opportunities for canoeing, kayaking, hiking and even doing some adrenaline-pumping activities like ziplining and ropes courses high in the trees.